 Interesting bug, but you'll fix it.

-The hero is going through the whole looks loop multiple times while it’s in the air, which is why the jump animation happens twice.
+The hero is going through the whole Looks loop multiple times while it's in the air, which is why the jumping animation happens twice.

 You accomplished a lot today.

 Once you get all this done, share your project.

 Then, on the project page, add instructions so other people can play your game.

 Talk about the key controls and the goal of the game.

 Then, if you have some time and want to do some more, continue on to the next page to try some add-ons.